Athur, Thoothukudi: Demographics

 As of 2011, according to the India census, Authoor has a population of 14,470.
 50% of the population is male, while 50% is female.
 Authoor has an average literacy rate of 79%, higher than the national average of 59.5%.
 Male literacy is 82% and female literacy is 76%.
 12% of the population is under 6 years of age.

 Agriculture, water and natural resources

 Many of the people of Authoor are farmers of betel leaf, banana and rice.
 The quality of betel leaf from Authoor is famous for its quality in Tamil Nadu.
 Authoor is also famous for the Thamirabarani river surrounding the town.
 The river provides a majority of the water used for irrigation in and around the area.

 Authoor is a green town, surrounded by rice paddies and banana trees.
 The Thamirabarani River flows through the area, forming a big lake on one end.
 This makes the town a major attraction.

+Geographical indication

+Authoor Vetrilai was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 31 March 2023 which is valid up to 10 November 2030.

+Authoor Vattara Vetrilai Viyasayigal Sangam from Authoor, proposed the GI registration of 'Authoor Vetrilai'.
+After filing the application in November 2020, the Betel leaf was granted the GI tag in 2023 by the Geographical Indication Registry in Chennai, making the name "Authoor Vetrilai" exclusive to the Betel leaf cultivated in the region.
+It thus became the first Betel leaf variety from Tamil Nadu and the 53rd type of goods from Tamil Nadu to earn the GI tag.

+The prestigious GI tag, awarded by the GI registry, certifies that a product possesses distinct qualities, adheres to traditional production methods, and has earned a reputation rooted in its geographical origin.